splunk/splunk-connect-for-syslog/docs/gettingstarted/docker-swarm-general.md

 but copied as templates for your own log path development.
 They _will_ get overwritten at each SC4S start.

     * In the `local/context` directory, if you change the "non-example" version of a file (e.g. `splunk_index.csv`) the changes will be preserved on a restart.
-However, the "example" files _themselves_ (e.g. `splunk_index.csv.example`) will be updated regularly, and should be used as a template to merge new/changed functionality into existing context files.

 * Create the subdirectory ``/opt/sc4s/archive``.
 This will be used as a mount point for local storage of syslog events (if the optional mount is uncommented above).
 The events will be written in the syslog-ng EWMM format.
 See the "configuration"